 Things started to change in the mid-1970s, when Luxor Baths was secretly converted into a multi-million “massage parlor” and house of prostitution — although no one seemed to know who exactly was running this illegal operation.
 The building owner, Seymour Durst, claimed the operators were unknown “squatters” who took over the space after the previous leasers, Astro Development Corporation, ran out of money and had to vacate the property.
 Luxor finally closed its doors for good around 1980 and the building was demolished and replaced in 1987.

-For more details about the Luxor, check out an article by Marc Epstein, whose father used to run the day-to-day operations of the place (before it became a multi-floor brothel).
+For more details about the Luxor, check out an article by Marc Epstein, whose father used to run its day-to-day operations (before it became a multi-floor brothel).

-I was already more or less willing to accept the online consensus that this bath scene was shot at the Luxor, but I was delighted when I discovered that the 1979 film, The Rose, starring Bette Midler offered some corroborating evidence.
-Shots of the baths from the Anderson Tapes matched a scene from the Rose, which also featured some exterior shots of the building, verifying that both films took place at the Luxor on W 46th Street.
+I was already more or less willing to accept the online consensus that this bath scene was shot at the Luxor, but I was delighted when I discovered that the 1979 film, The Rose, starring Bette Midler, offered some corroborating evidence.
+There’s a scene in the film that shows the exterior of the bathhouse (verifying that it’s the Luxor), and then shows the interiors of the bathhouse, which matches this scene from The Anderson Tapes.

 Stealing a Mayflower Truck

 This was one of the first locations I identified for this movie.
 Seeing an elevated highway next to the parking lot made me instantly assume that it was somewhere along the west side of Manhattan, most likely between Canal and 42nd Street.
 After a little looking around in Google Street View, I found a parking lot near W 18th Street that looked promising.
 Upon closer inspection, I found several matching buildings surrounding the lot.

 It might be noted that this all happened before a new skyscraper started going up on the lot in 2018, which was followed by the destruction of most of the surrounding buildings I used to identify this scene.